 - Direction: Directional feedback is shown while the LUNAR is pointed in a specific direction.
 As the LUNAR is pointed in the direction closest to the LUNAR in alarm, the percentage indicator in the center of the screen increases from 0 -100%.
 As the searcher checks from side-to-side or up-and-down, the color of the directional indicator changes from dark blue to light blue as the signal strength increases.
 The text also updates to indicate the signal strength.

-As shown below, distance and direction appear on the LUNAR screen on a thermal overlay.
+Distance and direction appear on the LUNAR screen on a thermal overlay.

 During a search and rescue mission, Local Incident Command and the Remote Monitor are delivered the latest information on the duration of the incident, who is in alarm, and who is searching.